kaiachain/auctioneer-sdk/user-guide/FAQ.md

 ### 1. Subscription
 - Pending transaction subscription is not allowed two more connections per searcher address.
 - Connections are automatically closed after 24 hours.
-During a rolling update, the connection is closed with a message indicating the server update is in progress.
+The connection may be closed eailir 24 hours if rolling updats is in progress.

 ### 2. API Latency